ElectricalGang

 • The application of this device will be from schools to industries.

-What are the different types of an ammeter?
+What are the different types of ammeter?

 The ammeter is classified into six parts based on its application as follows: